Do not open attachments from the COELECSA malspam campaign

 How did "COELECSA Email Virus" infect my computer?

-Text presented in the "COELECSA Email Virus" email letter:
+Text presented in the "COELECSA Email Virus" email message:

 Subject: New Order ECANDES - August